 For all RSUs that vest in accordance with the foregoing, the shares corresponding thereto shall be delivered to the Executive within twenty (20) business days of the Termination Date.
 As of the date of this Information Circular, none of the current RSUs issued to the NEOs have vested.
+However, it is expected that 3/4 of the 2015 RSUs will vest in 2019 once the Corporation is no longer restricted by its policies and restrictions under the RSU Plan.
 All other RSUs which do not vest in accordance with this paragraph shall terminate and become null and void.
 Should the Board grant additional RSUs to the NEOs in the future, the Board has the discretion to determine the terms that will apply to such RSUs upon a termination of an NEO without cause.